aesokolowski/AndyGram/README.md

 7. By the 1h:50m point of the tutorial (out of 4 and a half hours) I'm starting to deviate from the video in minor ways often enough I'm not going to bother adding changes to this file unless it's something significant, I might note it in a commit message.
 8. In ProfilesController I use array_merge inside the if(request('image')) block instead of outside of it.
 9. I put the default profile picture in /img/ instead of in /storage/ because I want it to be tracked by git
-10. Apparently he hit two snags in a row I did not hit but I credit that to notes #7 and #8 above
+10. Apparently he hit two snags in ia row I did not hit but I credit that to notes #7 and #8 above
 11. Different method to alter my Follow button on profile.index
 12. async await instead of .then
+13. Use v-bind and v-on instead of Vue shorthands (in the video's case I think he simply wrote the prop name like a normal attribute), preference since I'm new to Vue I want to always be reminded when I'm looking at Vue stuff